LeNet: Subsequent work

 The LeNet-5 means the emergence of CNN and defines the basic components of CNN.
-But it was not popular at that time because of the lack of hardware equipment, especially GPU (Graphics Processing Unit, a specialized electronic circuit designed to rapidly manipulate and alter memory to accelerate the creation of images in a frame buffer intended for output to a display device) and other algorithm, such as SVM can achieve similar effects or even exceed the LeNet.
+But it was not popular at that time because of the lack of hardware, especially GPUs, and since other algorithms, such as SVM, could achieve similar effects or even exceed LeNet.

-Since the success of AlexNet in 2012, CNN has become the best choice for computer vision applications and many different types of CNN has been created, such as the R-CNN series.
+Since the success of AlexNet in 2012, CNN has become the best choice for computer vision applications and many different types of CNN have been created, such as the R-CNN series.
 Nowadays, CNN models are quite different from LeNet, but they are all developed on the basis of LeNet.

-Recently a three layer tree architecture imitating LeNet-5 and consisting of only one convolutional layer, has achieved a similar success rate on the CIFAR-10 dataset.
+A three-layer tree architecture imitating LeNet-5 and consisting of only one convolutional layer, has achieved a similar success rate on the CIFAR-10 dataset.